JustinMShea/StatisticalLearning/README.md

 ## [Statement of Accomplishment](https://github.com/JustinMShea/Statistical-Learning/blob/master/ISLR-Statement-of-Accomplishment.pdf)

-But of course, what really matters when learning online is not the certificate but how much work and thought one puts in to understanding the material.
+Of course, what really matters when learning online is not the certificate but how much one puts in to understanding the material.
 In this vein, I often referenced _[The Elements of Statistical Learning](http://web.stanford.edu/~hastie/ElemStatLearn/)_ to dive deeper into topics of interest.
 If a topic in ISLR leaves you curious for more, ESLR is an excellent compliment.